benlagreca02/dotfiles/README.md

 pacman -S otf-font-awesome ttc-iosevka
 ```

+For file previews in [ranger](https://github.com/ranger/ranger) to work, you
+need to install `python-pillow`

 ## Colors
 Right now, I assume a single wallpaper, and only have one "colorscheme" for
 hyprland and waybar configured in their respective config files.
 I used pywal to